Codennnn/Green-Wall/README.md

 ## How it works

-This project uses the GitHub GraphQL API to fetch data and uses Next.js API Routes to send requests, you can read [this file](./src/pages/api/contribution/%5Busername%5D.ts) to learn how we handle your data.
+This project uses the GitHub GraphQL API to fetch data and uses Next.js API Routes to send requests.
+You can read [this file](./src/pages/api/contribution/%5Busername%5D.ts) to learn how we handle your data.

 ## Credits